ashishkarnad/sandbox/enterprise/README.md

 http://localhost:4567/results
 ```

+Note that `"type": "metric"` ensures that Sensu will handle every event, not just warnings and critical alerts.

 After a few seconds, we'll be able to see the [event data in Graphite](http://172.28.128.3/?width=586&height=308&target=sensu-enterprise-sandbox.curl_timings.time_total&from=-10minutes) under Metrics/sensu-enterprise-sandbox/curl_timings/time_total.

 (Not seeing anything?
 Try enabling Auto-Refresh and adjusting the time view to the last 10 minutes.)